 In this section, you will evaluate the likelihood of adverse effects from your facility's discharges.
 The scope of effects to consider will vary with each facility and species/critical habitat characteristics.
-The following are examples of discharge effects you should consider:
+The following are examples of discharge affects you should consider:

-- Hydrological Effects.
-Stormwater discharges may adversely affect receiving waters from pollutant parameters such as turbidity, temperature, salinity, or pH.
+• Hydrological Effects.
+Stormwater discharges may adversely affect receiving waters by causing changes in water quality parameters such as turbidity, temperature, salinity, or pH.
+Stormwater discharges may adversely affect the immediate vicinity of the discharge point through streambank erosion and scour.
 These effects will vary with the amount of stormwater discharged and the volume and condition of the receiving water.
-Where a stormwater discharge constitutes a minute portion of the total volume of the receiving water, adverse hydrological effects are less likely. - Toxicity of Pollutants.
+Where a stormwater discharge constitutes a minute portion of the total volume of the receiving water, adverse hydrological effects are less likely.

+• Toxicity of Pollutants.
 Pollutants in stormwater may have toxic effects on listed species and may adversely affect critical habitat.
 Exceedances of benchmarks, effluent limitation guidelines, or state or tribal water quality requirements may be indicative of potential adverse effects on listed species or critical habitat.
-However, some listed species may be adversely affected at pollutant concentrations below benchmarks, effluent limitation guidelines, and state or tribal water quality standards.
-In addition, stormwater pollutants identified in Part 5.2.3.2 of your SWPPP, but not monitored as benchmarks or effluent limitation guidelines, may also adversely affect listed species and critical habitat.
+However, some listed species may be adversely affected at pollutant concentrations below benchmarks, effluent limitation guidelines, and state or tribal water quality standards due to exposures to multiple stressors at the same time.
+In addition, stormwater pollutants identified in Part 6.2.3.2 of your SWPPP, but not monitored as benchmarks or effluent limitation guidelines, may also adversely affect listed species and critical habitat.

-As these effects are difficult to analyze for listed species, their prey, habitat, and designated critical habitat, this form helps you to analyze your discharges and make a determination of whether your discharges will have likely adverse effects and whether there are any additional controls you can implement to ensure no likely adverse effects.
+As these effects are difficult to analyze for listed species, their prey, habitat, and designated critical habitat, this form helps you to analyze your discharges to make a determination of whether your discharges will likely have adverse effects and whether there are any additional controls you can implement to ensure no likely adverse effects.

 A. Evaluation of Pollutants and Controls to Avoid Adverse Effects.
-In this section, you must document all of your pollutant sources and pollutants expected to be discharged in stormwater.
-You must also document the controls you will implement to avoid adverse effects on listed aquatic and aquatic-dependent species.
-You must include specific details about the expected effectiveness of the controls in avoiding adverse effects to the listed aquatic-and aquatic-dependent species.
+In this section, you must document all of your pollutant sources and pollutants expected to be discharged in stormwater (see Part 8).
+You must also document the controls you will implement to avoid adverse effects on listed aquatic and aquatic-dependent species and critical habitat.
+You must include specific details about the expected effectiveness of the controls in avoiding adverse effects to the listed aquatic-and aquatic-dependent species and critical habitat.
 Attach additional pages if needed.

-species.
-Attach additional pages if needed.
-Potential Pollutant Source Potential Pollutants Controls to Avoid Adverse Effects on Listed Aquatic and Aquatic-Dependent Species.
+Potential Pollutant Source Potential Pollutants Controls to Avoid Adverse Effects on Listed Aquatic and Aquatic-Dependent Species and Critical Habitat.
 Include information supporting why the control(s) will ensure no adverse effects, including any data you have about the effectiveness of the control(s) in reducing pollutant concentrations.
-You may also attach photos of your controls to this form. e.g., vehicle and equipment fueling e.g., Oil & grease Diesel Gasoline TSS Antifreeze e.g., Fueling operators (including the transfer of fuel from tank trucks) will be conducted on an impervious or contained pad or under cover Drip pans will be used where leaks or spills of fuel can occur and where making and breaking hose connections Spill kit will be kept on-site in close proximity to potential spill areas Any spills will be cleaned-up immediately using dry clean up methods Stormwater runoff will be diverted around fueling areas using diversion dikes and curbing
+You may also attach photos of e.g., vehicle and equipment fueling e.g., • Oil & grease • Diesel • Gasoline • TSS • Antifreeze e.g., Fueling operators (including the transfer of fuel from tank trucks) will be conducted on an impervious or contained pad or under cover Drip pans will be used where leaks or spills of fuel can occur and where making and breaking hose connections Spill kit will be kept on-site in close proximity to potential spill areas Any spills will be cleaned-up immediately using dry clean-up methods Stormwater runoff will be diverted around fueling areas using diversion dikes and curbing

-Potential Pollutant Source Potential Pollutants Controls to Avoid Adverse Effects on Listed Aquatic and Aquatic-Dependent Species.
+Potential Pollutant Source Potential Pollutants Controls to Avoid Adverse Effects on Listed Aquatic and Aquatic-Dependent Species and Critical Habitat.